zcashe/cse15l-lab-reports/lab2.md

 5. url.getQuery().split("[=&-]") - splits query based on input
-  > This has the argument "[=&-]" which tells the split method to separate the query based on the = and & signs.
+  > This has the argument "[=&-]" which tells the split method to separate the query string into a string array based on the = and & signs.